luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 This is already a significant improvement over the PCA visualisation we used earlier.
 We can see that the digits are very clearly clustered in their own little group.
 If we would now use a clustering algorithm to pick out the seperate clusters we could probably quite accurately assign new points to a label.

 We'll now take the recommandations to heart and actually reduce the number of dimensions before feeding the data into the t-SNE algorithm.
-For this we'll use another dimensionality reduction technique named SVD.
-Using both PCA and SVD we'll reduce the number of dimensions to 50.
+For this we'll use another dimensionality reduction technique named SVD as well as the PCA that we used before.
+We will first create two new datasets, one containing the fifty dimensions generated by the SVD reduction algorithm, the other containing the fifty dimensions generated by the PCA reduction algorithm.
+We can then use these datasets to perform the t-SNE on at a later stage.

 ~~~python
 from sklearn.decomposition import TruncatedSVD